AOEpeople/mpmd/README.md

         - (... add your <parser> handler here ...)
 ```

-All handlers need to implement `Mpmd\DependencyChecker\HandlerInterface`.
-Also checkout the `AbstractHandler` that implements that interface and might be a good starting point.
+All handlers need to implement [`Mpmd\DependencyChecker\HandlerInterface`](src/Mpmd/DependencyChecker/HandlerInterface.php).
+Also checkout the [`AbstractHandler`](src/Mpmd/DependencyChecker/AbstractHandler.php) and the inheriting abstract handlers for the [tokenizer parser](src/Mpmd/DependencyChecker/Parser/Tokenizer/Handler/AbstractHandler.php) and the [xpath parser](src/Mpmd/DependencyChecker/Parser/Xpath/Handler/AbstractHandler.php) that implement that interface and might be a good starting point.

 ### Specifying sources